noisetide/farmtasker-au/README.md

 See the GNU Lesser General Public License for more details.

-FARMTASKER PDY LTD, hereby disclaims all copyright interest in the software `farmtasker.au' (a marketplace website for local farmers in Tasmania) written by Dmytro Serdiukov.
+FARMTASKER PTY LTD, hereby disclaims all copyright interest in the software `farmtasker.au' (a marketplace website for local farmers in Tasmania) written by Dmytro Serdiukov.

 11 December 2024